haktan313/HAIPro/README.md

 - ### HToken System:![token](https://github.com/user-attachments/assets/24ef2bf3-604f-4902-be53-fcb18d784fff)
 - The HToken System is used for prioritizing NPC actions with token-based logic.
 NPCs can take or give tokens to decide who performs an action, ensuring smooth and fair task execution.
+- !!!!
+To receive a token from a target, both the target and the actor must have the HTokenSystem component
      - ## HToken System Component Functions

        ![functions](https://github.com/user-attachments/assets/f456656e-03a2-41f5-89c4-01bb8393fcba)   ![tokenc++](https://github.com/user-attachments/assets/cb45a7ce-bb78-4359-a582-c96b60da620e)